 After the announcement of the nationwide ‘circuit breaker’ measures on 3 April, all staff have been working from home, returning only when necessary and with prior approval from their directors.
 Online meetings are being held on a regular basis to update on progress and check in with each other.

 In times of crisis like this, it is only apt that we take the time and opportunity to better prepare ourselves for the future.
 Apart from refining our business continuity plans and streamlining certain processes, we are also currently looking into expanding our faculty to include more Singapore-based members.
 For more details on recruitment, please refer to this post.

 Sending Warmth and Upholding the SJTU Spirit

 With the help and support of SJTU, we received a batch of surgical masks which we then distributed to our fellow exchange and visiting students currently residing in Singapore, at the same time checking in on them in these times of need.
 Receiving positive feedback and gratitude from them in turn meant a lot to us, and we hope that SJTU-APGI can continue to be a pillar of support for students in Singapore.
 It was also heartening to receive messages from a few of them who already had their own masks, and were willing to give up their share to others who needed it more.

 Lastly, for this period, we would like to urge you to stay home as much as possible except for essential needs.
 It's a tough time we are in, so we all need to play our part by making sure we keep ourselves and our loved ones informed, keep a lookout for one another and help in ways we can.
 Stay safe, stay healthy and may we emerge from this crisis stronger.

-The third meeting of the SJTU Asia-Pacific Graduate Institute (SJTU-APGI) Steering Committee and Annual Director’s Board Meeting 2019-2020 w...
+The fourth meeting of the SJTU Asia-Pacific Graduate Institute (SJTU-APGI) Steering Committee was held on 25 April 2021, 1.30pm at the New A...